crokadilekyle/pdfs-from-db-php/readme.md

 Then in index.php you can grab the data from your database and create a pdf however you want.
 Check out <a href="http://www.fpdf.org/">fpdf.org</a> for more information on how to customize your pdf.

-Note, I intended to only use this locally for a one time project so I was not worried about database security.
+Note, I intended to only use this on my local system so I was not worried about database security.
 Be sure to impliment any security needs you may have!